 Both electrical engineering and computer engineering majors may participate in the International Plan or Cooperative Education Program, two special academic initiatives at Georgia Tech.
 Students who successfully complete these programs receive special degree designations on their diplomas.

-With a firm grounding in the basics, Georgia Tech ECE students are well prepared for either graduate school or the high-tech corporate environment, where starting salaries average well over $60,000/year.
+With a firm grounding in the basics and practical experience gained from the year-long senior design project, Georgia Tech ECE students are well prepared for either graduate school or the high-tech corporate environment.
+Starting salaries for graduates with BS degrees average over $65,000/year.
 Examples of ECE research and what electrical and computer engineers may do on the job include:

 - creating technologies that make consumer electronics smaller, faster, and cheaper;

 - developing electronics and remote sensing technologies that withstand the rigors of space exploration missions;

 - producing imaging techniques that diagnose diseases like cancer;

 - inventing sensors that measure substances like glucose or alcohol in the bloodstream;

 - providing solar energy systems to communities that exist without electricity; and